ICI3D/ICI3D.github.io/mmed/index.md

 ---
 layout: page
 title: MMED
-subtitle: Clinic on Meaningful Modeling of Infectious Disease Data
+subtitle: Clinic on Meaningful Modeling of Epidemiological Data
 ---

 The fifth annual **Clinic on the Meaningful Modeling of Epidemiological Data (MMED)** was held at the African Institute for Mathematical Science in Muizenberg, South Africa on June 2-13, 2014.
 The next MMED will be held in May/June 2015, and this site will be updated in January with application instructions.